jfrobbins/blog/content/server/my-first-five-minutes-on-a-server.md

 +++

+I've been going through some of my backups and came across this post that I (used to) use all the time.

 I originally grabbed this a long time ago from [plusbryan.com](https://plusbryan.com), but now it appears to be down... so I'm glad I saved it.
 - [my_first_5mins_on_a_server.pdf](/docs/my_first_5mins_on_a_server.pdf)